douglaz/psl/GettingStarted:CLI.md

 # Getting Started with the Command Line Interface
 ## Setup
 ### Verify you have Java installed
-Open up a command line terminal and type "java -version" to verify that you have Java installed.
+Open up a command line terminal and type `java -version` to verify that you have Java installed.
 Any version of Java will be fine.
 If you don't have Java installed, download and install [Java](http://java.com/en/).

 ### Download the PSL jar file